Vintage motorcycles can make you fall in love in seconds.

-It’s truly remarkable that old motorcycles can be restored to look better than they ever did when they rolled off the factory floor.
+Isn’t it cool that old motorcycles can be restored to look better than they ever did when they rolled off the factory floor?

 With expert restoration techniques and modern technology, we can re-create machines that are quite literally better than new.

-Plenty of classic motorcycles are directly associated with figures we admire.
+From way back in the day, classic motorcycles are directly linked with people we admire.

 You could apply the same idea to, say, Bruce Springsteen and Justin Bieber.

 Bruce is an old-school musician with something to say.